mrjackyliang/homebridge-adt-pulse/README.md

 # Please install the beta version!
 ### This plugin is completely re-written from the ground up, and I need everyone on board!
 Please install the pre-release version, so I can quickly get a faster and more stable version to you!
 ### Everything is still very sloppy, please bear with me, even the readme has to be re-written.
-### In the meantime, do not use the UI to configure your plugin (the latest config is below).
-The UI uses v2 (this is now v3) config.
-All sensors will now HAVE TO be added manually to prevent automatic-adding/removals if ADT strikes a bug to break things again.

 To use this plugin, here are three simple steps you need to follow:
 1. Run `npm install homebridge-adt-pulse`